 Preventing Back Labor

-In case of lower-back pain due to any of the reasons mentioned here, you can be proactive and keep your pelvis balanced
+In case of lower-back pain due to any of the reasons mentioned here, you can be proactive and keep your pelvis balanced and aligned throughout your pregnancy.
+This would help you in reducing pain and feeling better during labor.

 Here are some things that you can do when pregnant: